Horizon to Roadster

 I’ve come to appreciate the disc brakes more in time, too: they perform as well when wet as when dry.
 They haven’t had issues with hanging up and rubbing.
 The Avid BB-7s have two easy-to-use adjuster knobs to adjust for brake wear.
 The brakes aren’t grinding away on my rims.
 And if my wheels go a little out of true, it won’t affect braking.

 Don’t get me wrong; the Horizon’s V-brakes were decent, reliable components.
-But Disc brakes are only found on good bikes, and the BB-7s are the best Avid offers.
+But disc brakes are only found on good bikes, and the BB-7s are the best Avid offers before going hydraulic.
 The Roadster comes with top-notch brakes that stand out.

 Which makes it seem odd that the drivetrain has so many basic-grade components.
 The deraileurs are Shimano Deore, which perform should adequately.